getodk/docs/odk1-src/central-users.rst

 Managing Web Users
 ~~~~~~~~~~~~~~~~~~

-You can make Users into Administrators from the :ref:`main Users panel <central-users-role>`, and you can assign them as Project Managers on the :ref:`Settings tab <central-project-settings>` within the Project.
+You can make Users into Administrators from the :ref:`main Users panel <central-users-web-role>`, and you can assign them as Project Managers on the :ref:`Settings tab <central-project-settings>` within the Project.

 To manage web users, navigate to :menuselection:`--> Users --> Web Users` at the top of the Central management website.
 You should see a listing of users that looks like this: